-You will need to get financial advice if the transfer value (excluding AVCs) is £30,000 or more.
+If you are considering a transfer to a defined contribution scheme that offers flexible retirement benefits, you will need to get financial advice if the transfer value (excluding AVCs) is £30,000 or more.
 You may still wish to get the help of a financial adviser even if the value of your benefits is below £30,000.

 It is especially important to obtain financial advice if you are looking to transfer to one of the following types of pension schemes, due to the investment risks: